Pre-General Availability Draft: 2018-01-12

 a table, the values of indexed columns (particularly the values of

-secondary keys) are not in sorted order, requiring substantial I/O
+secondary keys) are often in an unsorted order, requiring

-to bring secondary indexes up to date.
-InnoDB has an
+substantial I/O to bring secondary indexes up to date.

 caches changes to secondary index entries when the relevant

 expensive I/O operations by not immediately reading in the page

 from disk.
 The buffered changes are merged when the page is loaded

 to the buffer pool, and the updated page is later flushed to disk.

 when the server is nearly idle, and during a